- Director: D.W. Griffith

 I am a white person and not especially qualified to speak on this, but this type of completely ridiculous racism is nearly universally reviled these days.
 Mere connotations of one of the many things this movie openly does are enough to seriously mess up careers, and rightly so.
 And yet in 1915 it made this movie not only the first megahit in the history of the cinema, but gained the official approval of President Woodrow Wilson.
 His famous quote that it was “like history written with lightning” is likely apocryphal and did not appear in print until after his death, but there is no doubt that he screened the movie at the White House and loved it.
 Just in case you were not aware, President Wilson’s most famous legacy may have involved World War I and the League of Nations, but he was also a virulent racist, much moreso than the baseline racism of white dudes in his era, and this is just one more example.
 What I’m saying here is, The Birth of a Nation is in some ways cinema’s original sin.
 Impossible to ignore, as much as today’s movie business would very much like to.

 The Birth of a Nation is a three-hour historical drama about the American Civil War, made at a time when your average commercial film likely came in around 20 minutes, if that.
 Director D.W.
-Griffith based on the movie on a novel about the founding of the Ku Klux Klan that was popular at the time, and had actually been adapted into a film only a few years earlier.
+Griffith based the movie on a novel about the founding of the Ku Klux Klan that was popular at the time, and had actually been adapted into another film only a few years earlier.
 That is another one of the brain-melting bits of this movie that viewers who have just heard, “it’s pretty racist, but film history buffs sort of have to watch it” might not realize.
 The Ku Klux Klan are 100% the heroes in this movie, and though the organization from Reconstruction had for the most part died out by 1915, this movie is generally credited with single-handedly reviving the Klan.
 The movie was broken into two parts, because the distributors were genuinely worried no one would ever sit through a three hour movie.
 The first part basically depicts the start of the Civil War and the Confederacy’s eventual defeat, while the second half, the part that goes completely off the deep end, depicts the “many evils” of Reconstruction, showing it as an utter disaster in which naive Northerners let Southern Blacks oppress Southern Whites, until the Ku Klux Klan rides in to save the day.

 The reason The Birth of a Nation has not been consigned to the dustbin of history is the way it uses, to great effect, many brand new filmmaking techniques that have since become an essential part of the movies we watch.
 As the critic Jonathan Kline wrote in 1,0001 Movies You Must See Before You Die, “virtually every film is beholden to [The Birth of a Nation] in one way or another.”
 In addition to its length, among those innovations popularized by the film were dramatic close-ups, fade-outs, the “iris shot” so popular in the silent era, large battle sequences with hundreds of extras, and, likely most famously, dramatic intercutting of multiple storylines.
 The latter technique is likely what a film student who hasn’t actually seen this movie will tell you on a test question if you ask them the big innovation of The Birth of a Nation.
 It is perhaps most obvious at the climax, where Griffith cuts back and forth between the occupying Black troops menacing most of the women and old people characters and trying to break down a barricaded door, and the Ku Klux Klan riding to the rescue.
 The cuts become more and more frequent as the sequence continues, building up the tension.
 Today this seems like very basic, obvious filmmaking technique, but Griffith is straight up inventing it here.
 It’s just he’s inventing it, again, with the Ku Klux Klan as the heroes.